IS303-Steffen/a11-pandas-basics/README.md

     - remember to use `[[column_name, column_name2]]`

 2. Update values:
 -	Update the salary of "Joey Tribbiani" to 56000 and the age of "Jane Smith" to 29.
-Then print out the row for Joey Tribbiani and print out the row for Jane Smith.
+Then, in one print statement print out the rows for Joey Tribbiani and Jane Smith (so just those 2 rows, but it includes all columns).

 3. Inserting columns:
 -	Add a column called “seniority” to the DataFrame.
 It should be 4th column.
 By default it can have nothing in it.